aaronschachter/emailer/README.md

 Emailer is a HTTP service that accepts POST requests with JSON data to an `/email` endpoint, and submits the data to either [Mailgun](https://www.mailgun.com/) or [Mandrill](http://mandrill.com/) to deliver the data as an email message.
 Emailer is built with [Express](https://expressjs.com/).

+Emailer will use Mailgun by default, but can be configured to use Mandrill instead by setting the `EMAIL_PROVIDER` config variable to `mandrill`.

 * [Documentation](https://github.com/aaronschachter/emailer/tree/master/documentation)

 ### Installation